What makes your employees tick and push toward greatness? This is, of course, not an easy question to answer.

 But this can also be achieved with your current team by encouraging employees to find meaning in the work they do and showing them the good that came of their specific efforts and accomplishments.

-How this applies to wellness: Choose personalized interventions and program goals that meet your employees at any point on their wellness journey.
+How this applies to wellness: Choose personalized interventions and other activities that meet your employees at any point on their wellness journey.
 By allowing employees to learn the skills to live a healthier lifestyle and showing them that their goals are within reach, they’re more likely to take steps to improve.

 When employees can see how their role, or even their personal health, make a difference in the company and how the company then makes a difference in the world, they’ll be more invested and motivated all the way around.